vtjc2002/github-copilot-adoption-challenge-leaderboard/README.md

   - https://aka.ms/StartRight/README-Template/Instructions#installing

 <!---- [TODO]  CONTENT GOES BELOW ------->
-Deploy the entire application with a single command using Azure Developer CLI:
+Deploy the entire application with a few commands using Azure Developer CLI and PowerShell scripts:

 ```bash
 ## set the necessary environment variables first.
 Make sure to replace the placeholders with your actual values.